 Elijah frowned.
 “That’s my doing, Professor.
 I mentioned the one in our tree house back home.
 Is there a rule against a mezuzah in a tree house?”

-“Oh, I’m sure someone, somewhere, has dreamed up such a rule, but let’s not search for it.”
+“Oh, I’m sure someone, somewhere, has dreamed up a rule, but let’s not search for it.”

 Elijah cleared his throat.
 “If I may, Professor, Zim’s mother told us you’re the best tutor in the city, and his studies seem important to her.
 But I don’t understand how she pays for his lessons.”

 Elijah chuckled.
-“So, one Levite teaches Hebrew scriptures to two Sidonians—at no charge.”
+“So, one Levite teaches Hebrew scriptures to two Sidonians.”

-The professor focused on Nathan.
-“Zim says you can show my grapes how to grow.”
+“And at no charge.”
+The professor winked at Elijah and turned to his brother.
+“Nathan, my star student says you can show my grapes how to grow.”

-Nathan sat up straight, took a deep breath, and stared at the Torah pointer.
+Nathan sat up straight, took a deep breath, and stared at the pointer from Safed.
 “Yes.
 A passing farmer said your man traveled north.”

-“And what would vinedressers from Tishbe in Gilead do for my long-neglected vines?”
+“And what would a vine dresser from Gilead do for my long-neglected vines?”